Buxus sempervirens 'Elegantissima'

 A stunning broadleaf evergreen with small creamy white-edged leaves, makes a spectacular color accent in the garden, takes pruning exceptionally well, give some protection from winter sun and wind

-Variegated Boxwood has attractive creamy white-variegated dark green foliage.
+Variegated Boxwood is primarily valued in the landscape or garden for its ornamental upright and spreading habit of growth.
+It has attractive creamy white-variegated dark green foliage.
 The small round leaves are highly ornamental and remain dark green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Variegated Boxwood is a dense multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.